SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 # Search query for SDG 01 - No Poverty, Bergen action-approach.

-**Current status**: This string is currently under active development to improve the phrases and structure.
-It is substantially changed from the original version it was based on (v2019.11).
-"Full query" not updated.*
+**Current status**: This string undergoing editing after review.
+It is substantially changed from the original version it was based on (v2019.11).*

 **Contents**